Nayshins/clojure-http-server/README.md

 # Simple Http Server Written in Clojure
 [![Build Status](https://travis-ci.org/Nayshins/clojure-http-server.svg?branch=master)](https://travis-ci.org/Nayshins/clojure-http-server)

 A simple and extensible http server written in clojure.
-This server takes connections over TCP, and serves a public folder.
+This server takes connections over TCP, and follows a middleware pattern similar to ring and compojure.

 ## Requirments
 Leiningen 2.5 is required in order to run the server.
 Installation instructions can be found [here](http://leiningen.org/)